hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Whose teaching is a libel on those elves,
 >
-> Disgraceful to thier pupils and themselves;
+> Disgraceful to their pupils and themselves;
 >
 > Who cheat all persons they attempt to show,
 >